GSA/open-gsa-redesign/_apidocs/entity-hierarchy.md

 ## Overview

-The Entity Hierarchy API retrives entity hierarchy information  from D&B based on DUNS
+The Entity Hierarchy API retrieves entity hierarchy information from D&B based on DUNS